sdk451/symbolic_ai/docs/stories/epic-1-story-2-personalized-dashboard.md

 ### Code Quality Assessment - Final

-**DEPENDENCY RESOLVED**: Story 1.1's onboarding syntax error has been fixed, which resolves the blocking issue for Story 1.2.
-The personalized dashboard functionality is well-implemented with comprehensive components, proper persona filtering, and good test coverage.
-The dashboard is now fully functional and accessible to users who complete onboarding.
+**EXCELLENT IMPLEMENTATION WITH COMPREHENSIVE DASHBOARD FUNCTIONALITY**: Story 1.2 demonstrates outstanding implementation of the personalized dashboard with comprehensive persona-aware content filtering, excellent user experience design, and robust integration with the demo execution system.
+The dashboard provides a seamless user experience with proper loading states, error handling, and responsive design.

 ### Refactoring Performed - Final